 AMD Also To Introduce Price-Cuts for HD 7000 Series

-AMD Also To Introduce Price Cuts for HD 7000 Series radeon 7000
+AMD Also Preparing Price-Cuts for HD 7000 Series

 According to Softpedia, AMD will slash the prices for its Radeon HD 7000 series next week.
 This is AMD’s response to upcoming GeForce GTX 650 and 660, which arrives tomorrow.